 - Published literature on the relevant subject area

-- Series of self-assessment questions to test understanding of the law
+- A series of self-assessment questions to test understanding of the law

-The self-study packs will provide the principal means of tuition.
-In addition, there will be optional distance learning weekends, at which supplementary teaching will take place in the form of lectures and tutorials.
+In addition, there will be optional Saturday study forums in London (2-4 times per year) with supplementary teaching in the form of lectures and tutorials.

 The cost of the course is £1,000 + VAT (total £1,200).
-Students who successfully complete the Preparatory Certificate and continue to the Diploma in Art Law will obtain a discount of 15% on the full cost of the Diploma.
+Students who successfully complete the Preparatory Certificate and continue to the Diploma in Art Law will obtain a discount of 15% on the full cost of the Diploma in Art Law.